OnepointConsultingLtd/onepoint-chat-server/scripts/scraped_data/onepoint_labs.md

 Source: https://www.onepointltd.com/onepoint-labs/

-*A line of code can changethe world Innovation is in our DNA and gets expressed every day for our clients.
-Here we share some of our concoctions.Using sentiment analysis algorithms, we can get insights into the real mood behind messages.*
+_A line of code can changethe world Innovation is in our DNA and gets expressed every day for our clients.
+Here we share some of our concoctions.Using sentiment analysis algorithms, we can get insights into the real mood behind messages._

 ## Content

 - Architect for outcomes
 - Do data better
 - Innovate with AI & more
 -
 -
 -
 - Search for:Search

 Architect for outcomes[1]